Hectorv0351/apcsa-freedom-project/README.md

 # APCSA Freedom Project
-by X
+by Hector Vargas

 ## Context
-The “Freedom Project” for APCSA is all about X. The purpose of this blog is to X.
+The “Freedom Project” for APCSA was to choose a "tool" and make something with that tool, of course we weren't restricted to one kind of tool we could've either chosen a Java related tool, or a Non-Java idea tool which was accepted by the teacher.
+The purpose of this blog is to go through the steps i've went through when making this project.

 ## Content
-For my project, I am making X. This blog will walk through my process of independently studying X in order to make X.
+For my project, I am making a 2D game with the GodotEngine.
+This blog will walk through my process of independently studying the GodotEngine in order to make a 2D game.

 ## Links